rixinsc/Libereus/README.md

 # Libereus
 Libereus is a Discord bot written in Python 3.6 as a submission to participate in the Moderation category of [Discord Hack Week 2019](https://blog.discordapp.com/discord-community-hack-week-build-and-create-alongside-us-6b2a7b7bba33).

+##### Update:
+The judgement phase is over,  and we got **second place**!
+Full results can be see [here](https://blog.discordapp.com/discord-community-hack-week-category-winners-bd0364360f92).
+Thanks everyone for your support and we look forward to make Libereus better as time goes on! 🤗

 It has the ability to:
 > ✅ Prune inactive members via their last message's date
 > ✅ Disable or re-enable messaging permissions on a given channel for normal members (channel lockdown)